Solitaire Spider Tips and Strategies

 This feature can be very useful to let you test how different moves can affect the overall structure of the game.
 For example, when you have two cards of the same suit and number that you can move into a sequence, the undo lets you try to move both cards and check which further moves each one unlocks.
 Then, you just have to pick the one that gives you a better chance of successfully progressing in the game.

-These Solitaire Spider tips are quite straightforward and easy to apply… in theory at least.
+These Solitaire Spider strategies are quite straightforward and easy to apply… in theory at least.
 The biggest challenge the players face is restraining themselves.
 When clear open moves appear in the tableau, it can be hard to stop and to analyze the game as a whole to know if you should go forward or dismiss them altogether.
 But don’t worry.
 The more you play and the more you see the fruits of these tips, the easier it will become to apply them naturally and unconsciously.